 Creation of a shared political and industry vision for the development of FOW across the entire NWE region.
 Currently there is no shared vision

-Publication of a NWE FOW Development Plan to coordinate a change in private sector perception of floating offshore wind investability, whilst also creating supportive policy and an active supply chain across the NWE region.
+Publication of an NWE FOW Development Plan to coordinate a change in private sector perception of floating offshore wind investability, whilst also creating supportive policy and an active supply chain across the NWE region.

-Deployment of FOW platform in depths of over 50m, average wind resource of 10m/s and extreme waves of over 30m that will generate 13,140 MWh/y.
+Deployment of FOW platform in depths of over 50m, average wind resource of 10m/s, and extreme waves of over 30m that will generate 13,140 MWh/y.
 Building on the work that SAIPEM did deploying the HyWind project.

 Long term effects

 – Commercial uptake of the solution on 5 sites